Justino11247/Employee-Tracker/README.md

   - Then input `\i seeds.sql`
   -After this, your database should be correctly set up.

-- User will need to Remove '.EXAMPLE' from the '.env.EXAMPLE'

-- User will then fill out that '.env' file with their own credentials.
+- User may need to fill in their own postgres password in the `connection.js` file if applicable.

 ## Usage